Cheers Sexy People!

 You know you are truly poly when each person you love is completely unique from the others and without comparison or competition with others.
 At least that’s how it is for me.
 All very unique and sincere and beautiful in different ways.

 Well put, and beautiful in its own right.
-Thank you, Jimmy Bunch for your perspective here.
+Thank you, JB for your perspective here.
 Polyamorous is who I am through and through.
 But that’s just me.
 It works for me and feels right to me.
 I feel I have alot of love to give, like variety and am an extremely curious, inquisitive person.
 How about you?
 Please feel free to comment in the feedback area below to offer us all other perspectives.
 Sharing is caring.

 For further reading, I thought this article was very well-written and offers many more insights.
 Consider giving it a read.
 I thought it was awesome: